 This is a classic Italian novel loved by every child in Italy.
 It’s the story of Pinocchio, a wooden marionette that comes alive, and its father Geppetto, a poor woodcarver.

-“Le avventure di Pinocchio” is the most translated non-religious book in the world and the character of Pinocchio is considered a metaphor of human condition.
+“Le avventure di Pinocchio” is one of the most translated non-religious books in the world and the character of Pinocchio is considered a metaphor of the human condition.

 Read it if you want to go back to your childhood.
 Find it here